 And the final video pusblished for #HackadayPrize finalists' round

 I got a lot of "complains" that the process was "globally described" but not explained in a detailled way.
 So this project is here to give all detailled explainations on how to do it.

-Things have evolved since last september, the overall process has been consolidated and I can now give more details about this design, its limitations, its strengths and weaknesses.
+Things have evolved since september, the overall process has been consolidated and I can now give much more details about this design, its limitations, its strengths and weaknesses.